AI voice bots are getting law firms sued. There’s a better way.

 - Detailed records of every interaction

-- Technical infrastructure most firms don’t have
+- Technical infrastructure most firms lack

 AI Disclosure Kills the Economics